NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 - `attachment` (`att`) - searches for attachments inside of the file with a specified type; accepted values are _image_, _audio_, _video_, and _location_.

 ### Scoring
+The search results are sorted by relevance, driven by a scoring system.
+The score is calculated based on the density of matches in a particular field (name, type, content, etc.) multiplied by the field boost (name has a higher boost than content, for instance).

 ## Tags